linto-ai/documentation-website/docs/skills/devguide/basic.md

 ```

 ## Tweak it
-Now the last step is to enhance the skill to you own desire
+Now the last step is to enhance the skill to you'r own desire